 Tamara Kay is Associate Professor of Global Affairs in the Keough School of Global Affairs.
-She also holds a joint appointment in Notre Dame’s Department of Sociology.
+She also holds an appointment in Notre Dame’s Department of Sociology.

 Dr. Kay’s prizewinning book, NAFTA and the Politics of Labor Transnationalism (Cambridge), explores why and how the North American Free Trade Agreement stimulated transnational relationships among key unions in the U.S., Mexico and Canada.
 The book illuminates how global governance institutions can play a pivotal role in the development of transnational social movements by providing new arenas for activists to build collective interests, strategies, and trust.

-Dr. Kay is the co-author of a second book manuscript on trade battles, activism, and the politicization of international trade policy.
-The manuscript examines how activists were able to politicize and influence trade policy during NAFTA’s negotiation despite their relative weakness in the trade policy arena by creating a new set of institutionalized and disruptive strategies around trade that leveraged broader cleavages across state and non-state arenas.
+Dr. Kay also is the co-author of Trade Battles: Activism and the Politicization of International Trade Policy (Oxford).
+The book examines how activists were able to politicize and influence trade policy during NAFTA’s negotiation despite their relative weakness in the trade policy arena by creating a new set of institutionalized and disruptive strategies around trade that leveraged broader cleavages across state and non-state arenas.
 It also analyzes the effects of civil society — in particular, social movement mobilization — on international policy formation, exposing the linkages between institutional opportunities and democratic practice.

-During the 2016-17 academic year, Kay will be on research leave to gather data for a new project that will culminate in her fourth book, which is centered on global health policy and innovation.
-This research focuses on how Project ECHO (Extension for Community Healthcare Outcomes) at the University of New Mexico School of Medicine replicates an innovative healthcare model and builds relationships to engage in collaborative work around the world.
+Dr. Kay is currently working on a research project that will culminate in her fourth book, focused on global health policy and innovation.
+This research examines how Project ECHO (Extension for Community Healthcare Outcomes) at the University of New Mexico School of Medicine replicates an innovative healthcare model and builds relationships to engage in collaborative work around the world.

 Research Interests: Global and transnational sociology; sociology of culture; political sociology; organizations; social movements